Binary Search Tree

 - Java

-public TreeNode insert(TreeNode root, int key) {
+public void insert(int key) {

-if(root == null) return new TreeNode(key);
+if(this.root == null) this.root = new TreeNode(key);

 }

-How to Use Binary Search Tree
+Use Binary Search Tree

 - Java